daniloalbuqrque/infrachallenge/README.md

 # infrachallenge
 #
+## For all of the steps below, I am considering you already built the image.
 For the first:
-- Once we have the docker file and the "app" folder downloaded, we have to execute the command `docker run -p 3000:3000 [CONTAINER ID]` in the CLI to get the container running.
+- Once you have the docker file and the "app" folder downloaded, you have to execute the command `docker run -p 3000:3000 [CONTAINER ID]` in the CLI to get the container running.
 Once we get this running, we have to access `localhost:3000` in our browser;
 - If we want to run this thing using the YAML file.
 We just have to:
 1. Execute the `kubectl apply -f [NAME OF THE YAML FILE]`
 2. When the cluster and nodes are ready, we just have to expose the Deployment service using the command `kubectl expose deployment [app] --type=LoadBalancer --name=my-service`